yuqihu1103/yuqihu1103.github.io/README.md

 *Prerequisite:* You need to have Node.js installed on your system
 1. Clone the project to your local machine with `git clone https://github.com/yuqihu1103/Personal-Homepage.git`
 2. Navigate to the project directory.
-Install all dependencies with `npm install` and Build with `npm run build`
+Install all dependencies with `npm install`
 3. Run by openning the index.html file in your web browser.
 You can also host it on a web server of your choice

 # Demo and Presentation